django/dsf-working-groups/active/community.md

 - How do people who want to join sign up / volunteer / express interest?
   - Send one of the WG members a message on Discord or the Forum
 - How will decisions on adding/removing members be handled?
-  - Direct membership: new members may self-nominate; members will serve for a year minimum with the option to step out after each year.
+  - Direct membership: new members may self-nominate; members will serve for a one year term.
+At the end of this term, they need to opt into staying involved to keep being a member of the group.
 New members will get approved by existing members of the WG.

 ## Budget